thonly/BoxOffice/README.md

 To compile the smart contracts and deploy them to a local blockchain, install `truffle` and `ganache-cli` globally:

 ```
-$ npm install -g truffle@4.1.13
-$ npm install -g ganache-cli@6.1.4
+$ npm install -g truffle@4.1.13 ganache-cli@6.1.4
 ```

-It's possible to simply use the default blockchain that comes with `truffle` or the `ganache` **desktop version**.
+It's possible to simply use the default blockchain that comes with `truffle` or the `ganache` *desktop version*.
 You just need to change the `PORT` number to match the correct network in the `/config.js` file.
 Then:

 1. Start up local blockchain: